ravendb/bootcamp/src/Unit-1/lesson6/README.md

     }
 }
 ````
-### Step 6: Implementing the logic to create a new contacts
+### Step 6: Implementing the logic to create a new contact

 ````csharp
 private void CreateContact()